 From 1784 he had the Janus 44 at Jamaica, paying her off in October 1786 after he had briefly commanded the station following the death of Rear-Admiral Alexander Innes in January of that year.

 From 1794 he commanded the Gibraltar 80, which as the Fenix had been captured from the Spanish in 1780.
-During the spring of 1795 Captain Edmund Nugent was appointed to succeed him as Pakenham was apparently so ill that his demise appeared imminent, but within two weeks he was happily back walking his quarterdeck and Nugent was therefore placed elsewhere.
+During December 1794 Captain Edmund Nugent was appointed to succeed him as Pakenham was apparently so ill that his demise appeared imminent, but within two weeks he was happily back walking his quarterdeck and Nugent was therefore placed elsewhere.

 Going out to the Mediterranean in May 1795, Pakenham commanded the Gibraltar in the action with the French off Hy?res on 13 July 1795.
 During the storm that destroyed the Courageux 74, on the African coast on 18 December 1796 the Gibraltar was also dragged from her anchors but survived, although her grounding outside Gibraltar Bay resulted in her being sent home for repairs and she thus missed the Battle of St. Vincent on 14 February 1797.
 The Gibraltar was still under repair at Plymouth on 26 April when the ships there mutinied, and when Pakenham was sent by Rear-Admiral Sir John Orde, the temporary commander-in-chief, to negotiate with the delegates they shunned him He left the Gibraltar shortly afterwards